People sitting in a circle at a focus group

 If you would like more information about the Data Linkage Service User and Carer Advisory Group or are interested in presenting at one of our meetings please contact Amelia Jewell (amelia.jewell@slam.nhs.uk).

-The Consent for Contact (C4C) register allows patients at South London & Maudsley NHS Foundation Trust to consent to be contacted by researchers if they are a potential match for research studies taking place within the Trust.
+The Consent for Contact (C4C) register allows patients at South London and Maudsley NHS Foundation Trust to consent to be contacted by researchers if they are a potential match for research studies taking place within the Trust.

 We have a major BioResource project underway, collecting biological samples such as blood and urine for molecular analysis and linkage with other study areas.